I enjoy working one-on-one with select writers!

 HOW IT WORKS

 Writers interested in a one-on-one mentorship are encouraged to apply (process explained below).
-The mentorship selection process is expected to be highly competitive based on initial interest.
-I will cap the number of mentees I work with at any one time at four so that mentees will have my full attention.
-Also, I only want to mentor those I feel I can help.
-I won’t waste your money or my own time; this is about finding writers whose work matches up with my talents and interests so that I can help them toward their goal of publication.
+There is no application fee at this time.
+The mentorship selection process is competitive; I cap the number of mentees I work with at any one time at three so that mentees get my full attention.
+Also, I only mentor those I feel I can truly help.
+If for whatever reason (writing style, subject matter, genre) I don’t see me being able to assist you, I won’t waste your money.
+My goal is to help writers improve their craft and hopefully get published in a highly competitive marketplace.
 For this reason, those writing science fiction and fantasy are discouraged from applying.
 I enjoy these genres but they simply aren’t in my wheelhouse, and there are better choices for mentorship for those writers.
 Email me at the below address for suggestions of potential mentors.

 Writers apply by sending in up to 10 pages of prose, preferably the first 10 pages of a novel-in-progress, as well as a one-page cover letter explaining the project, giving some background, and describing the writer’s goals.

 I will respond to applications on a rolling basis, within three weeks, often sooner.
-Note that as of December, 2017, I am booked through February, 2018.
-The first availability I have at this moment is March, and it is possible that I will accept an application but propose a date in the future for the start of the mentorship.
+If I am booked, it is possible that I will accept an application but propose a date in the future for the start of the mentorship.